WHY IT’S IMPORTANT TO LEARN GERMAN IN BERLIN

 - Alexandra, Berlin

 Don’t miss out on the insights, support, and opportunities that The Berlin Life offers.
-Subscribe now to become part of a community here to help you thrive in Germany.
+Subscribe now to become part of a community that helps you thrive in Germany.

 REASONS TO LEARN GERMAN IN BERLIN

-However, I’m still at the beginning of my journey.
+Alas, I’m still at the beginning of my journey.
 Being able to read a restaurant menu and order in German isn’t enough.
 Unfortunately, I still have an irrational and intense fear of speaking German in front of other people, especially those I know.
-I need to get over it and jump back into the language-learning game again soon.
+I need to get over it and jump back into the language-learning game soon.

 1) At the Bank